Giraffe Trophy hunting can make for a challenging and exciting stalk.

 Male giraffes become darker as they age.

-The giraffe prehensile tongue is about 18 inches long. for getting at the most challenging foliage.
-Also, the tongue purplish-black, perhaps to protect against sunburn and is useful for grasping foliage, as well as for grooming and cleaning the animal’s nose.
+The giraffe’s prehensile tongue is about 18 inches long. for getting at the most challenging foliage.
+Also, the tongue is purplish-black, perhaps to protect against sunburn, and helps grasp foliage, as well as for grooming and cleaning the animal’s nose.

 The giraffe’s upper lip is also prehensile and useful for foraging and covered in hair to protect against thorns.